armory/docs/content/en/scale-agent/_index.md

 * Security
   * Keep your Kubernetes API servers private from Spinnaker.
-  * Only the information Armory Enterprise needs leaves the cluster.
+  * Only the information Armory CD needs leaves the cluster.
   * Decentralize your account management.
 Using Kubernetes Service Accounts, teams control what Spinnaker can do.
 Add or remove accounts in real time. and then use them without restarting Spinnaker.
   * Use Kubernetes Service Accounts or store your `kubeconfig` files in one of the supported [secret engines]({{< ref "armory-enterprise/armory-admin/secrets" >}}), or provision them via the method of your choice as Kubernetes secrets.

 * Usability
-  * Use the Agent alongside Armory Enterprise and benefit from performance improvements.
+  * Use the Agent alongside Armory CD and benefit from performance improvements.
   * Use the Agent in a target cluster and get Kubernetes accounts automatically registered.
   * Use YAML, a HELM chart, or a Kustomize template to inject the Agent into newly provisioned Kubernetes clusters, and immediately make those clusters software deployment targets.
-  * Use the Agent with little operational overhead or changes in the way you currently manage Armory Enterprise.
+  * Use the Agent with little operational overhead or changes in the way you currently manage Armory CD.

-Check out the installation [guide]({{< ref "scale-agent/install" >}}) for how to deploy the Agent components in Armory Enterprise and in your Kubernetes infrastructure.
+Check out the installation [guide]({{< ref "scale-agent/install" >}}) for how to deploy the Agent components in Armory CD and in your Kubernetes infrastructure.

 ## Deployment modes